2023 Best Value Mechanic & Repair Technologies Undergraduate Certificate Schools in Michigan

 Out of the 6 schools in Michigan that were part of this year’s ranking, Baker College landed the # 5 spot on the list.
 Baker College is a small private not-for-profit school located in the town of Owosso.

-In-state tuition fees for undergraduate students at Baker College are $12,420 per year.
+The average tuition and fees for an in-state undergraduate at Baker College are $12,420 a year.

-Northern Michigan University came in at #6 in this year’s edition of the Best Value Mechanic & Repair Technologies Undergraduate Certificate Schools in Michigan ranking.
-Located in the town of Marquette, Northern Michigan University is a public college with a moderately-sized student population.
+Northern Michigan University did quite well in this year’s ranking of the best places for mechanic and repair technologies students to get a undergraduate certificate.
+It came in at #6 on the list.
+Located in the remote town of Marquette, Northern Michigan University is a public school with a moderately-sized student population.

 In-state tuition fees for undergraduate students at Northern Michigan University are $13,206 per year.